RajrupaDas/RajrupaDas/README.md

-“**He was broken before a frozen god and he will never find a way.**”
+“**He is broken before a frozen god and he will never find his way.**”
 — Cormac McCarthy

 ---